gnulag/gnulag.net/README.md

 * **Zowlyfon**: Resident chad, lifts.
 Haskell Shill.
 In a sexual relationship with his headphones.
 * **RadiantBastard**: His job is to remove kebab and add chaos.
 Uses macOS like a fuccboi.
 Resident memeposter.
 Bringer of all news.
-* **[skg](https://en.wikipedia.org/wiki/Apple_Lisa)**: ウィーブ, Pretends to understand Japanese, actually kinda understands japanese, wants to live in japan someday, dont fuck with my bio you morons(no u), Resident weeb and connoisseur of all anime.
-Other resident fuccboi (seriously, MacOS bad).
-Possibly owns anal beads, freeballs it every once in a while, wants the longest bio to assert dominance over the other virgin bios, would also occasionally not turn down the notion of being a cute anime girl, is now a real anime girl.
-Formerly AndroidKitKat.
-* **pta2002**: Idiot kid.
-Actually a genius.
-Plays plastic guitar, ~~but would love to play actual guitar~~ **UPDATE**: plays actual guitar too.
-Likes BSPWM, Fedora, and allegedly codes in Go in his spare time, only to complain about it afterwards.
-Has a crush on Link, ~~no~~ ~~full~~ half homo.
 * **AB49K**: Programs in an obsolete python version in the land down under, lives in shipping container.
 Has cute doggos.
 Will die of liver failure at age 30.
 Thongs wogs.
 * **audron**: Master of containers.
 Hosts a bunch of shit that constantly breaks.
 Somehow attracts segfaults.
 Person to annoy if anything breaks down.
-* **A_Dragon**: Resident nazi mod.
-Eats babies.
-Surprisingly good guy.
-Other resident furry.
-Ask him what his name stands for.
 * **MrNeon**: Resident commie.
 Sleeps with his socks on.
 May or may not use actual neon lights as dildoes.
 Connoisseur of incest porn.
 * **catbottom**: Resident chink.
 Loyalty in question.
 Seen more in #lmr than #gnulag.
 Thinks your doggo is a snacc.
 * **TinyTimmyTokyo**: Resident gayboye, Gantoo Lunix nerd, and eternally sleepless lurker.
 (Allegedly) is somewhat good at coding in C++ and Shell.
 Has Golden Retriever doggo but likes cats (don't ask why).
 Chaotic evil regexer.
 Also resident furry.
 Into transformation porn.
 [Help Needed](https://gnulag.net/please-help-tinytimmytokyo.html)